Introducing the Innovative Finance ISA (IFISA)

 For example, Proplend Tranche A loan investments are one of the lowest-risk loan investments on the UK P2P market.
 Loan capital is capped at 50% of the securing property value for these investments with an average annual interest rate (AIR) of 6.91%* pa.
 At the other end of our scale, Tranche C (our higher risk) investments, are capped at 75% LTV with an average AIR of 11.05%*. *AIRs calculated for 12-month period to 30 June 2017

-These same loan tranches are available to invest in via our IFISA – simply choose the Tranche (or Tranches) with a risk-reward balance you’re comfortable with, across the loan investments that you want to invest in.
-Invest across multiple loans and one or more LTV-based Tranches to diversify your Proplend IFISA.
+These same loan tranches are available to invest in via our IFISA – simply choose the tranche (or tranches) with a risk-reward balance you’re comfortable with, across the loan investments that you want to invest in.
+You can choose to invest across multiple loans and one or more LTV-based tranches to diversify your Proplend IFISA.
 We’re not authorised to offer investment advice.

 You Don’t Have to Invest Your Whole ISA Allowance in One Go

 New loans will come onto the platform throughout the tax year, so you could invest some of your ISA allowance now and some later, or transfer in some of your ISA monies from previous years now and more later.

 Perhaps you don’t want to invest too much in one loan or can’t immediately see an investment you’re completely happy with – once your Proplend IFISA is open, you can ‘top it up’ with your unused allowance and other ISA pots at any time.

-You can also invest ISA funds for previous years into an IFISA that was opened in a previous tax year – there’s no need to over-complicate things by opening a new Proplend IFISA for each tax year.
+You’ll also be able to invest current and future ISA subscriptions into an IFISA that was opened with us in a previous tax year – there’s no need to open a new Proplend IFISA for each tax year you want to subscribe.

 Proplend's IFISA Is Flexible